How To Wash Down Jackets With 7 Awesome Steps

 Once you have the detergent on, you can set up the settings on your washing machine.

-So set the settings to delicates because that puts many of the settings that it needs into play.
+So, set the settings to delicates because that puts many of the settings it needs into play.

-You want to make sure that you’re on cold cooled, low spin, and normal soil level.
+You want to ensure you’re on cold-cooled, low spin, and normal soil level.
 Then you’re all set.
 You can press start and then get the washing.

-Note: Your washing machine may be different settings than the image above but you get the idea.
+Note: Your washing machine may have settings different from the image above, but you get the idea.

 Step 4: Rinse

-When the wash is done, it’s highly recommended that you put the jacket through another rinse cycle once you’re done with the first wash.
+When the wash is done, putting the jacket through another rinse cycle is highly recommended once you finish the first wash.

-That’s just going to help get rid of any residual detergent that’s left in the jacket, and you’re going to want to make sure you use the same settings.
+That will help eliminate any residual detergent left in the jacket, and you’ll want to ensure you use the same settings.

-So once you set your washing machine to rinse, make sure the spin on low.
-Also, make sure the temperatures on cold and soil levels are going to be normal settings.
+So, once you set your washing machine to rinse, make sure the spin is low.
+Also, make sure the temperatures on cold and soil levels will be normal settings.

 Once all that’s set, then you’re good to go.
 You can start up and get that rinse going.